-Windows 10 error message "Can't find server" or "Couldn't locate machine" in FileBrowser
+Windows 10 “Can’t find server” or “Couldn’t locate machine” When Connecting Over Network

 This error message means that no device on the network has responded to the name that you have entered.